johhnybritain/ettercap-with-ping/README.md

 Added command line options:

--g --geoip2 <file>   to specify location of GeoLite2-City.mmdb file, default is /usr/local/lib/GeoLite2-City.mmdb
+-g --geoip2 <file>   to specify location of GeoLite2-City.mmdb file, default is NULL

 -x --ping <count>    to specify the number of ping packets to send, default is 5